enthought/traits-futures/docs/source/guide/threading.rst

     code are required to be thread-safe.
 Ideally, the portion of the codebase that needs to be thread-safe should be small, isolated, and clearly identifiable.
-(Writing, reasoning about, maintaining and testing thread-safe code is *hard*.
+(Writing, reasoning about, maintaining and testing thread-safe code is difficult and error-prone.
 We want to do as little of it as we possibly can.)

 -   **Keep task-coordination logic in the main thread.** Sometimes you want to execute additional tasks depending on the results of an earlier task.
 In